-During the global response to the COVID-19 pandemic, moreover, the responses of the federal, international, state and regional governments to the pandemic, including the shelter in place orders, the allocation of healthcare resources to treating those infected with the virus, and the redeployment of FDA and EMA resources to priority projects, could have an impact on the timeline for review and approval of new marketing applications.
-Although the FDA communicated to industry in mid-2021 that its new drug and biologic review programs were continuing to meet key performance goals related to communicating with applicants and approving new products, the agency also noted that the uncertainty of the COVID-19 situation may make it difficult to sustain its current level of performance indefinitely.
-The FDA has told industry that it intends to be as transparent as possible about its workload and performance metrics as the situation evolves.
+During the global response to the COVID-19 pandemic, moreover, the responses of the federal, international, state and regional governments to the pandemic, including but not limited to, the redeployment of FDA and EMA resources to priority projects, could have an impact on the timeline for review and approval of new marketing applications.
+In particular, the FDA has told industry that it intends to be as transparent as possible about its workload and performance metrics as the situation evolves and to communicate directly with applicants and manufacturing facilities as may be necessary.